afcapel/stimulus-autocomplete/README.md

 # Stimulus Autocomplete controller

-This is a stimulus controller to make a selection from a list that is too large to load in the browser.
+This is a tiny stimulus controller (1.5kB gzipped) to make a selection from a list that is too large to load in the browser.

 ![Demo](https://media.giphy.com/media/5dYbYLVX4fSbbdyN84/giphy.gif)